Sobriety can be really daunting. If you’re like me, the prospect of staying sober a whole year can seem downright impossible.

 3. Expect to become comfortable in your own shoes

-Part of the sober fun of party-going and other aspects of social life is the gift of the sober identity.
+The gift of the sober identity is part of the fun sober social life.
 I quote my friend and author Lisa Neuman here.
 “I choose to love myself today… I can get sober out of desperation, but I stay sober out of love.
 Love is the missing piece.”

 I never thought I’d like the person I became sober, mainly because I didn’t know or hang out with any sober people.